Places to Visit in London

 London Eye

-Big Ben & Houses of Parliament: More London highlights for first-timers
+Big Ben & Houses of Parliament: Even more London Highlights for First-Time Visitors

-You love museums, can really lose yourself in art or like to stroll through theater districts?
-Perfect!
-In this section you will find the most exciting museums in London and other attractions for real culture lovers.
+Do you love museums, lose yourself in art or enjoy exploring theatre districts?
+Great!
+In this section you’ll find the most exciting museums in London and other spots for true culture fans.

-Our culture highlights in London at a glance:
+Our cultural highlights in London at a glance:

 • Tate Modern / Tate Britain